Entanglement and particle fluctuations of one-dimensional chiral topological insulators

-\paragraph*{Chiral model.---$\!\!\!\!$} We consider a one-dimensional chirally symmetric system described by a tight-binding Hamiltonian.
+\paragraph*{Chiral model.---$\!\!\!\!$} We consider a periodic one-dimensional chirally symmetric, non-interacting system described by a tight-binding Hamiltonian.
 The system has $L$ unit cells and each unit cell has $M$ elements.
-We also assume periodic boundary conditions.
 The system has chiral symmetry if there exists a local unitary and Hermitian operator $\Gamma$ which anti-commutes with the single-particle Hamiltonian.
 This implies that there are two sublattices $A,B$ and that particles can only hop from $A$ to $B$ and vice versa but not within the same sublattice.
 Therefore the Hamiltonian in the basis where $\Gamma$ is diagonal is of off-diagonal form.
-One can then convince oneself that the spectrum has zero eigenvalues and corresponding flat bands if the number of elements belonging to the $A$ and the $B$ sublattice is not equal.
+One can then convince oneself that the spectrum has zero eigenvalues and corresponding flat bands if the number of elements belonging to the $A$ and the $B$ sublattices is not equal.
 We therefore restrict ourselves in the following to the case of $M=2N$ elements per unit cell with $N$ elements belonging to sublattice $A$ and $N$ elements belonging to sublattice $B$.

 Let $a_j^n$ ($b_j^n$) be an annihilation operator of an $a$ ($b$) element in unit cell $j$ and of type $n$.
 The index $j$ ranges from $0$ to $L-1$, while $n$ ranges from $0$ to $N-1$.
 Thus there are a total of $2 \times N \times L$ different annihilation operators.
 We can then define Fourier transformed operators by ${a_k^n} = \frac{1}{\sqrt{L}} \sum_j e^{-ikj} {a_j^n}$ and ${b_k^n} = \frac{1}{\sqrt{L}} \sum_j e^{-ikj} {b_j^n}$.
 It is convenient to write these operators as a vector ${\psi_k^a}^\dag = ( {a_k^1}^\dag \ , \ {a_k^2}^\dag \ , \ \dots \ , \ {a_k^N}^\dag )$ and ${\psi_k^b}^\dag = ( {b_k^1}^\dag \ , \ {b_k^2}^\dag \ , \ \dots \ , \ {b_k^N}^\dag )$.
 For a bilinear system, the Hamiltonian operator $\hat{H}$ and matrix $H(k)$ are then related by